 There are many ways of looking at your digital analytics, and the most effective approach is highly dependent on your unique brand’s key performance indicators (KPIs) and objectives and key results (OKRs).
 In general, a good place to start with web analytics is breaking down your main content and ads by website traffic, product information, search engine optimization (SEO), and social media engagement.
 There are also digital analytics that can help provide clarity on the needs of your customers, which can then help you pinpoint your top products and opportunities for increasing conversion rate and sales, for instance.

 Here are just a few examples of digital analytics and the metrics to consider for each:

-- Website traffic: page views, unique visitors, clicks, exit rate, bounce rate
+- Website traffic: page views, unique visitors, clicks, exit rate, bounce rate, time on page

 - Sessions: overall site visits